USS Daring

 USS Daring (AM-87) was an Adroit-class minesweeper of the United States Navy.

 Laid down on 12 March 1942 by the Commercial Iron Works of Portland, Oregon, the ship was launched on 23 May 1942, and commissioned on 10 October 1942.
 Daring was reclassified as a PC-461-class submarine chaser, PC-1591, on 1 June 1944.

 World War II Pacific Theatre Operations

-Sailing from San Francisco, California, 2 February 1943, Daring arrived at Pearl Harbor 12 February for service as local escort and school ship, and sweeping mines until 5 March when she was underway for Noumea.
+Sailing from San Francisco, California, 2 February 1943, Daring arrived at Pearl Harbor 12 February for service as local escort and school ship, and sweeping mines until 5 March when she was underway for Nouméa.
 From 24 March 1943 until 25 November 1944 Daring remained in the southwest Pacific on inter-island escort duty and anti-submarine patrol, taking part in the invasion of the Treasury Islands on 6 November 1943.
 She was reclassified as the submarine chaser PC-1591 and her name cancelled 1 June 1944.